Skip to content

 Unlike the expansive, rocky scrublands of the Sahara, the Namib—the oldest desert on the planet—is defined by its sheer, sculptural dunes and unique coastal fog ecology.
 Despite its hyper-arid conditions, a surprising array of endemic wildlife, from fog-basking beetles to desert-adapted oryx, call this 55-million-year-old sea of sand home.
 For the modern traveler, it represents the ultimate wilderness escape, combining raw, cinematic isolation with high-end, low-impact eco-lodges.

-Is the Namib Desert your perfect wilderness escape?
+Is Namib Desert really your perfect match?

 Why Namib Desert belongs on your travel list